Raymond2811/Raymonds-DevVenture-2.0/README.md

 ## Installation

 To run this project locally, follow these steps:
-1. Clone the repository to your local machine: git clone git@github.com:Raymond2811/Raymonds-DevVenture-2.0.git
+1. Clone the repository to your local machine: `git clone git@github.com:Raymond2811/Raymonds-DevVenture-2.0.git`

-2. Navigate to the project directory: cd path/to/your/project-directory
+2. Navigate to the project directory:  `cd path/to/your/project-directory`

-3. Open the project in Visual Studio Code (optional): code .
+3. Open the project in Visual Studio Code (optional): `code .`

-4. Install dependencies using npm install
+4. Install dependencies: `npm install`

-5. Start the server: npm run dev
+5. Start the server: `npm run dev`

 6. Open your web browser and visit http://localhost:3000 to view the application.